 To start, Isagenix is a supplement company that offers weight-loss solutions.
 Products from the company include shakes, formulas to flush toxins from the body and energy boosters.
 Some are taken in the morning and others at night.
 One good thing is that you can take the meal-replacements with you to drink on the go.

 The products, introduced to the market around 2002, appear to contain all-natural ingredients, which is always good.
 Isagenix is available by phone and from marketing associates.
 We like the good BBB rating and the company has been in business for more than 13 years, but read on…

-We are concerned about prices associated with Isagenix products.
+The first thing we are concerned about is prices associated with Isagenix products.
 You can purchase the 30-day weight-loss program for around $350.
 “You can’t put a price tag on weight-loss, but when a company charges two or three times what others are charging there is a problem,” says our Research Editor.
 “Isagenix formulas may help you lose a little weight, but the cost is just too high.”

 “I should have listened to my smarter side before dishing out close to $400 for this product, but I’m only human and fell for the empty promises that their website offered,” according to one customer.

-Another dieter said, “This is an insanely small jar for the insanely high price.”
+Another dieter said, “This is an very small jar for the very high price.”

 Poor Customer Reviews – “Something to Think About”

 We read through hundreds of customer reviews on forums and websites.
 A large percentage of the comments were negative.
 Bad flavor and no results were two of the more common complaints.
 “All of this stuff tastes nasty.
 Like a big glass of grape Robitussin,” offers one dieter.

 “I didn’t like it.
 It made me feel nasty.
 It wasn’t what I expected.
 Didn’t work for me,” claims a customer.